jamie120/ms4-wild-mile/README.md

 ![Listing approval flowchart](https://github.com/jamie120/ms4-wild-mile/blob/master/documentation/images/approval-flowchart.png "Listing approval flowchart")

-* Users may only checkout with a listing token if an 'inactive' listing is attached at the product page.
+* Users may only checkout with a listing token if an 'inactive' listing is selected at the product page.
-* Site admin will use django admin pages to review orders and respective UUID numbers, to ensure the correct listing is made active.
+* Site admin will use Django admin pages to review orders and respective UUID numbers, to ensure the correct listing is made active.

 ## Edit Conversion
 * The form rendered on this page is the same as the add_conversion template, detailed above.
 The same features and validation remain.
 * In addition to the points above, the form self populates with an instance of a conversion listing, including all the images associated with the listing.
-* Users may delete previously uploaded images, overwrite images and upload upto three additional images.
+* Users may delete previously uploaded images, overwrite images and upload up to three additional images.
 * Each time the form is accessed, three new empty 'choose file' fields will render.

 ## Add Conversion Pricing
-* Links are currently diabled for 'paid' listing tokens.
+* Links are currently disabled for 'paid' listing tokens.
 * The standard listing token is currently set as 'free - £0.00'.
 When clicked, the user is directed to a product detail page, rendering the listing token details.

 ## Merchandise